-EXECUTIVE PERFORMANCE EVALUATION
+PERFORMANCE EVALUATION

-The performance of the ELT is reviewed on an annual cycle, with an interim six-monthly review, which is measured against agreed key performance indicators (KPIs) and consistency of the ELT's behaviour with the Mirvac corporate values.
+The performance of the ELT is reviewed on an annual cycle, with an interim six-monthly review, which is measured against agreed key performance indicators (KPIs) and consistency of ELT's behaviour with the Mirvac corporate values.
 The CEO/MD reviews the performance of the ELT against their agreed KPIs, and their performance outcome is reviewed by the HRC.

 On an annual basis, the Chair and the Board review the performance of the CEO/MD, following a review by the HRC.
-The CEO/MD is assessed against qualitative and quantitative criteria.
+The CEO/MD is assessed against qualitative and quantitative criteria, including profit performance of Mirvac, safety performance, culture and alignment of Group performance to strategic objectives.

 The Board has over-arching discretion to ensure remuneration outcomes are appropriately aligned to performance, including risk leadership and culture outcomes.
-Performance review activities were undertaken for FY22 in accordance with the above processes, and further information is set out in the Remuneration Report of the Annual Report.
+Performance review activities were undertaken for FY23 in accordance with the above processes and further information is set out in the Remuneration report of the Annual Report.